Heritage Projects at Stanwick Lakes

-Rockingham Forest Trust has now begun work on an exciting new community heritage project, Settlers of the Nene Valley.
+Rockingham Forest Trust is currently working on a community heritage project, Settlers of the Nene Valley.
 The Trust, which manages Stanwick Lakes, was one of several organisations in the Nenescape Landscape Partnership Scheme that received funding for activities which explored the Nene Valley, its people, heritage, and identity in a changing landscape.

-The lives of the Neolithic, Iron and Bronze Age, Roman, Saxon and Medieval settlers of the Nene Valley are to be explored, re-created and celebrated through a wide range of exciting heritage activities for the local community focussing on the journeys that the settlers made, where and how they lived, and what we can learn from them.
+The lives of the Neolithic, Iron and Bronze Age, Roman, Saxon and Medieval settlers of the Nene Valley are being explored, re-created and celebrated through a wide range of exciting heritage activities for the local community focussing on the journeys that the settlers made, where and how they lived and what we can learn from them.

 We ran projects with schools, held community events and hands-on opportunities to learn new skills in the traditional crafts and construction techniques which enabled people to settle and make their home in the valley.

 The ‘Trading Places’ Heritage Project